Cognyte Software Ltd. (CGNT) Shares Up Despite Recent Market Volatility

 Evercore ISI, on the other hand, stated in their research note that they expect to see CGNT reach a price target of $5, previously predicting the price at $12.
 The rating they have provided for CGNT stocks is “In-line” according to the report published on June 29th, 2022.

-Volatility was left at 6.23%, however, over the last 30 days, the volatility rate increased by 7.30%, as shares surge +1.76% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -5.21% lower at present.
+Volatility was left at 6.14%, however, over the last 30 days, the volatility rate increased by 7.29%, as shares surge +21.88% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +4.43% upper at present.

 Stock Fundamentals for CGNT